Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Seek Help

 Why accurate assessment matters

-Misidentifying hypomania as normal postpartum adjustment can delay care and increase risk.
-At the same time, pathologizing brief mood elevation can create unnecessary concern.
+Misidentifying a hypomanic episode as normal postpartum adjustment with fleeting “baby pinks” can delay appropriate care and increase risk.
+Conversely, pathologizing brief postpartum euphoria can create unnecessary fear and shame.

 What therapy to address postpartum hypomanic symptoms can look like